Governor of Montevideo

 The office of Governor of Montevideo was created shortly after the Treaty of Madrid in 1750 by Ferdinand VI of Spain, with the objective of establishing more effective control of the Banda Oriental (left bank) area of the Río de la Plata, present day Uruguay.

 The Banda Oriental had been awarded to Spain as a term of the Treaty of Madrid.
-It was within the Viceroyalty of Peru (1750−1776), the Viceroyalty of the Río de la Plata (colonial Argentina region, 1776−1814), the United Provinces of the Río de la Plata (.
+It was within the Viceroyalty of Peru (1750−1776), the Viceroyalty of the Río de la Plata (colonial Argentina region, 1776−1814) and the United Provinces of the Río de la Plata (independent Argentina region, 1814−1815).

 History

 The constant threat of the Portuguese Empire expanding from Colonial Brazil westward into the region was virtually impossible to deter, due to the lack of permanent Spanish settlement along the frontier.
 This, coupled with the possibility of attacks by the indigenous peoples defending their homelands and perhaps motivated by the Portuguese, convinced the Spanish Crown to establish this new jurisdiction in the recently founded city of Montevideo.

 Despite the fact that Montevideo was in those days a small village of minor significance, military considerations took precedence.
 The city's importance was soon elevated by its regional strategic value.

 At its creation, the jurisdiction's direct control did not extend beyond 70 km (two days on a horse).
 This zone was, in fact, the only area brought under effective royal control in the Banda Oriental.